Mannlicher M1901

-The M1901 Mannlicher Self-Loading, Semi-Automatic Pistol was an early semi-automatic pistol design.
-The Bundeswehr Museum of German Defense Technology in Koblenz has one of these specimen in its collection.
+The Mannlicher M1901 was an early semi-automatic pistol designed by Austrian engineer Ferdinand Mannlicher.
+It was developed in Austria-Hungary in the early 20th century and manufactured by Österreichische Waffenfabriks-Gesellschaft (Œ.W.G.) in Steyr.
+The M1901 was one of Mannlicher's early self-loading pistol designs and was produced in limited numbers.

+The M1901 formed part of Mannlicher's continuing development of self-loading pistols.
+It used a delayed-blowback operating system and was chambered for the 7.63mm Mannlicher cartridge.
+Approximately 4,000 examples were produced between 1901 and 1903.
+A specimen is preserved in the collection of the Bundeswehr Museum of German Defense Technology in Koblenz, Germany.

 General features

 This pistol is one of the most simple of blow-back semi-automatic pistols ever designed.
 The lockwork is essentially that of an elementary single action revolver.
 While technically listed as a 'hesitation' lock because of a delaying cam which has some theoretical tendency to slow down the opening of the breech, in actual practice it functions as an unlocked pistol.

 According to the Steyr factory records this arm, patented in 1898, was originally introduced as the "Model 1900" and used a special 8 mm cartridge.

 When introduced commercially in 1901 it was chambered for a special straight-case cartridge listed in Austria as "7.63 mm Mannlicher", designated in Germany as "7.65mm Mannlicher" (Note: There is also another 7.65 mm Mannlincher cartridge, M.1903, similar to 7.65 mm Borchardt), and described in the U.S. as "7.65 x 21 mm".
 The Mannlicher "straight sided" cartridge actually has a straight taper to help in extraction.

 The cartridge for this pistol was manufactured in Europe until the beginning of WWII.
 The cartridge has a bullet weighing approx. 85 grains (5.5 g) which may be steel or cupro-nickel jacketed.
 The powder charge varies with the type of powder used, the European standard being about 3.5 grains (227 mg) of DWM standard powder, producing a muzzle velocity in the neighborhood of 1070 ft/s (326 m/s).

-While this is a cartridge of considerable power to use in a blow-back action, the pistol design itself is so sturdy that it tends to be very reliable through the years.

 The firing chamber in this design is part of the receiver proper.
 The fixed magazine is housed in the grip, and is loaded with a stripper clip through the top of the open action.
 Because of the extremely simple lock work employed, the pistol has a minimum bulk for an arm of its type.